substack/swarmbot-webtorrent/readme.md

 then this plugin will download and seed that torrent over webtorrent.

+# events

+## rpc.emitEvent('seed-files', files)

+Instruct the swarmbot-webtorrent plugin to seed files outside of the hyperlog.

+This is useful if the files are present on the local system and you need to tell swarmbot where the files are located before it can seed them.

+## rpc.emitEvent('seed-list', function (err, magnets) {})

+Request a list of magnet links that swarmbot-webtorrent is currently seeding.

 # install

 Install swarmbot-webtorrent into your swarmbot config directory with npm: